PRX/docs.prx.org/Project-Standards.md

 ## Running in Production

-### Deployment
+### Docker

-Deployment or production should be possible using a single command.

-Most applications are deployed using `capistrano`, though we also `chef` and are experimenting with `docker` on various platforms.
+Projects should be Dockerized whenever possible.
+Deployments are managed via the PRX [Infrastructure](https://github.com/PRX/Infrastructure) project.

 #### Environment Variables